Publishing systems

 Phase III: Documentation, prototyping, and development

-Alternatively, you might develop the site for a content management system or static site generator.
+You might choose to develop your site within a content management system or static site generator.
 If you choose this path, you can have a simpler design.
 I would suggest Jekyll (built into GitHub Pages) or Craft CMS (free for a personal license, but it will require a web hosting account); WordPress will work, but you will be on your own for support.

 Sites to think about